Conviction tossed for man found guilty of killing girlfriend in Dubuque

-The Iowa Court of Appeals today overturned the conviction of a man found guilty of killing his girlfriend in Dubuque.
+The Iowa Court of Appeals on Wednesday overturned the conviction of a man found guilty of killing his girlfriend in Dubuque.

 The case now heads back to the district court level.